convissor/login-security-solution/readme.txt

     `Translation from WordPress.`  Those phrases are already translated in Wordporess' core.
 Leaving them untranslated here ensures consistency with the rest of WordPress.
+1. To start a new translation:

+        cd languages

+        # Adjust "lc" to your language code.
+        # Adjust "CC" to your country code.
+        cp login-security-solution.pot login-security-solution-lc_CC.po

+        # Edit the new login-security-solution-lc_CC.po file.

 = Translation Information for Developers =